Introduction to the myKnight Audit

 Your myKnight Audit will outline all courses within each section of the report that are required to complete your degree.
 You may then use this information to discuss an appropriate plan of study with your academic advisor.

-Courses that you have failed, dropped or withdrawn will appear at the bottom of your interactive audit in the Courses NOT Used toward the Degree area, and in the Course History at the bottom of the PDF audit.
+Courses that you have failed, dropped or withdrawn will appear at the bottom of your interactive audit in the Ineligible Courses area, and in the Course History at the bottom of the PDF audit.
 However, these attempts will not count toward successful completion of degree requirements.

 Transfer courses may need to be evaluated for equivalency.
 Contact your academic advisor for instructions.

-Some degree programs for the 2018 catalog year do not yet have degree audits built.
+Some degree programs may not be available in the selected catalog year, or the degree audit may not yet be available for certain majors.
 Please refer to the Undergraduate Catalog (http://catalog.ucf.edu/) and contact your college advising office for questions about major requirements.

 No. You must file an Intent to Graduate in the myUCF portal before the deadline on the UCF Academic Calendar.
 The Registrar’s Office and the college that houses your major will conduct a review of your coursework to determine if you are eligible to graduate.
 Missing requirements will be communicated to you by your college or the Registrar’s Office.